 - Leaky ducts can waste up to 30% of heated air, leading to higher energy bills and uneven room temperatures.

 DIY Test: Hold a candle near a duct connection—if the flame flickers, you may have a leak that needs sealing.
-For peace of mind, install a carbon monoxide detector near your boiler system to ensure your home stays safe from potential gas leaks.
+For safety, install a carbon monoxide detector near your furnace and on each level of your home.

 7. Listen for Unusual Noises

-- Banging or knocking sounds?
-This could indicate trapped air or sediment buildup.
+- Banging or knocking may indicate duct or blower issues.

-- Whistling or hissing?
-There may be a pressure or airflow issue.
+- Whistling or hissing can point to pressure or airflow problems.

 The Benefits of Regular Central Heating Maintenance